VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< tip >}}

-Due to the copy right office deciding on the un-copyright-ability of AI generated images with tools like DALL·E 2, Midjourney, and Stable Diffusion, there's some questions about how this will affect the copyright-ability of other generative tools.
+Due to the copyright office deciding on the un-copyright-ability of AI generated images with tools like DALL·E 2, Midjourney, and Stable Diffusion, there's some questions about how this will affect the copyright-ability of other generative tools.
 I don't want to comment if that's good or bad on this page, but you should at least be aware of it.

 {{< /tip >}}